PHPOffice/PhpSpreadsheet/Documentation/markdown/Overview/08-Recipes.md

 Superscript and subscript cannot both be ON at same time.
 Whichever comes first wins and the other is ignored, while the first is ON.

-The following codes are supported by Excel2007:
+The following codes are supported by Xlsx:

 Code                   | Meaning
 -----------------------|-----------